-Figure 8-5: ASM Bit Pattern for Rate 1/6 Turbo Coded Data
+Figure 9-5: ASM Bit Pattern for Rate 1/6 Turbo Coded Data

-8.4 LOCATION OF ASM
+9.4 LOCATION OF ASM

-- 8.4.1 The ASM shall be attached to (i.e., shall immediately precede) the codeblock (if Reed-Solomon encoded), the codeword (if Turbo or LDPC encoded), or the transfer frame (if convolutionally encoded only or uncoded). - 8.4.2 The ASM shall immediately follow the end of the preceding codeblock (if Reed-Solomon encoded), the codeword (if Turbo or LDPC encoded), or the transfer frame (if convolutionally encoded only or uncoded); i.e., there shall be no intervening bits (data or fill) preceding the ASM.
+- 9.4.1 The ASM shall be attached to (i.e., shall immediately precede) the codeblock (if Reed-Solomon encoded), the codeword (if Turbo or LDPC encoded of a Transfer Frame), or the Transfer Frame (if convolutionally encoded only or LDPC encoded of SMTFs or uncoded). - 9.4.2 The ASM shall immediately follow the end of the preceding codeblock (if Reed-Solomon encoded), the codeword (if Turbo or LDPC encoded of a Transfer Frame), or the Transfer Frame (if convolutionally encoded only or LDPC encoded of SMTFs or uncoded); i.e., there shall be no intervening bits (data or fill) preceding the ASM.

-8.5 RELATIONSHIP OF ASM TO REED-SOLOMON, TURBO, AND LDPC CODEBLOCKS AND CODEWORDS
+9.5 RELATIONSHIP OF ASM TO REED-SOLOMON, TURBO, AND LDPC CODEBLOCKS AND CODEWORDS

-- 8.5.1 The ASM shall NOT be a part of the encoded data space of the Reed-Solomon Codeblock, and it shall not be presented to the input of the Reed-Solomon encoder or decoder. - NOTE This prevents the encoder from routinely regenerating a second, identical marker in the check symbol field under certain repeating data-dependent conditions (e.g., a test pattern of 01010101010 ... among others), which could cause synchronization difficulties at the receiving end.
-The relationship among the ASM, Reed-Solomon Codeblock, and Transfer Frame is illustrated in figure 4-1. - 8.5.2 Similarly, the ASM shall not be presented to the input of the Turbo encoder or decoder.
-It shall be directly attached to the Turbo Codeword (see figure 6-4). - 8.5.3 Similarly, the ASM shall not be presented to the input of the LDPC encoder or decoder.
-It shall be directly attached to the LDPC Codeword.
+- 9.5.1 The ASM shall NOT be a part of the encoded data space of the Reed-Solomon codeblock, and it shall not be presented to the input of the Reed-Solomon encoder or decoder. - NOTE This prevents the encoder from routinely regenerating a second, identical marker in the check symbol field under certain repeating data-dependent conditions (e.g., a test pattern of 01010101010 ... among others), which could cause synchronization difficulties at the receiving end.
+The relationship among the ASM, Reed-Solomon codeblock, and Transfer Frame is illustrated in figure 4-1. - 9.5.2 Similarly, the ASM shall not be presented to the input of the Turbo encoder or decoder.
+It shall be directly attached to the Turbo codeword (see figure 6-4). - 9.5.3 Similarly, the ASM shall not be presented to the input of the LDPC encoder or decoder.
+It shall be directly attached to the LDPC codeword.

-8.6 ASM FOR EMBEDDED DATA STREAM
+9.6 ASM FOR EMBEDDED DATA STREAM

-NOTE - A different ASM pattern (see figure 8-6) may be required where another data stream (e.g., a stream of Transfer Frames played back from a tape recorder in the forward direction) is inserted into the data field of the Transfer Frame of the main stream appearing on the communications channel.
+NOTE - A different ASM pattern (see figure 9-6) may be required where another data stream (e.g., a stream of Transfer Frames played back from a tape recorder in the forward direction) is inserted into the data field of the Transfer Frame of the main stream appearing on the communications channel.